uprm-inso4116-2024-2025-s1/semester-project-SafeRUM/README.md

 # Project Overview

-SafeRUM is a mobile app that aims to improve emergency communication and campus safety at our university.
-Currently, safety alerts are often sent via email, which can lead to delays and unreliable notification.
-SafeRUM addresses this issue by providing a centralized platform for timely, location-specific safety information and resources.
+SafeRUM is a mobile app designed to enhance emergency communication and campus safety at the University of Puerto Rico, Mayagüez Campus (UPRM).
+The current method of disseminating safety alerts via email can result in delays and unreliable notifications.
+SafeRUM addresses these issues by offering a centralized platform for delivering timely, location-specific safety information and resources to the campus community.

 # Key Features